Business Loans

 Advantages of starting an eco-friendly business

-• The federal government also offers a variety of loans and grants for eco-friendly businesses, including some from the Department of Energy, the Environmental Protection Agency and the National Science Foundation
+• The federal government offers various loans and grants for eco-friendly businesses, including some from the Department of Energy, the Environmental Protection Agency and the National Science Foundation.

 Environmental nonprofit Green America offers a green business certification program, which can show consumers and businesses that your operation meets high standards of eco-friendliness.
-Obtaining this certification could help attract customers who want to spend at companies that help the environment.
+This certification could attract customers wishing to prioritize companies that put the environment first.